MrFriendCS/RPi-Pico/Servo.md

 servo.max()
 sleep(1)

-# Turn the servo "off" by setting the value to None
+# Turn the servo “off” by setting the value to None
 servo.off()
 ```